Conferences

 Innovation and Entrepreneurship Conference hosted at Atlantic Technological University December 5th

-Kevin Sexton, Head of Innovation at Alpha Innovation Centre, Michael Margey, Head of Faculty of Business, ATU Donegal, Eve-Anne McCarron, External Engagement Manager, ATU Donegal, Padraic Lynch, Lecturer, ATU Donegal and Micheál Ó Duibhir, Údarás na Gaeltachta at the Innovation & Entrepreneurship Conference at ATU Donegal in December.
+Kevin Sexton, Head of Innovation at Alpha Innovation Centre, Michael Margey, Head of Faculty of Business, ATU, Eve-Anne McCarron, External Engagement Manager, ATU, Padraic Lynch, Lecturer, ATU and Micheál Ó Duibhir, Údarás na Gaeltachta at the Innovation & Entrepreneurship Conference at ATU in December.

 The IE conference focused on the twin pillars of Innovation and Entrepreneurship and offered high level debates on the challenges brought about by digitalisation, the green transition, demographic change, and globalisation.
 Thought leaders, along with panel members from industry and government support agencies, explored how this region can collectively lead the way in innovation, technological development, entrepreneurship teaching, entrepreneurship research and public-private co-creation to sustain and accelerate an inclusive and resilient economy.